UnknownPrinciple/rollwright/docs/comparison.md

 Playwright CT uses Vite under the hood to build all assets required by tests.

+- experimental status
+- build time
+- api constraints (either build time code or evaluate() that doesn't go through build pipeline)
+- code coverage story

 ## Vitest

 [Vitest][vitest] has [an option][vitest-browser] to run tests in browser.

+- experimental, but nice it uses playwright
+- difference between running test in browser and testing in browser
+- plenty of unresolved issues with coverage and CI

 ## WebdriverIO

+- like vitest, runs tests themselves in browser
+- autowaiting disabled by default

 [testing-library]: https://testing-library.com
 [jest]: https://jestjs.io